AbelAshine1234/zareshoparticle/README.md

 - Preview during article creation

 ### Comments System
-- Users can post comments on articles (requires authentication)
+- Signed-in users and guests can post comments on articles.
+- Guests can optionally provide a name; otherwise they appear as "Guest".
-- Comments show author name and timestamp
+- Comments show author name and timestamp.
-- Admins can delete any comment
+- Admins can delete any comment.

 ### Admin Features
 - Delete articles (admin only)